 The best stores to buy chocolates in London:

-The confectionery section on the ground floor (right next to the Rolexes and diamonds) at Selfridges, as well as at Harrods, have also a wide choice.
-Fortnum & Mason, as well as Harrods have even their own ranges of chocolate bars as does the recently reborn East India Company.
+The confectionery section on the ground floor (next to the Rolexes and diamonds) at Selfridges, Harrods, Fortnum & Mason. and Wholefoods.
+F&M as well as Harrods have even their own ranges of chocolate bars as does the East India Company.

 Other good UK-based chocolate brands worth mentioning are the Artisan du Chocolat and Melt, both nesting in Notting Hill.
-Their fancy stores are attractive and their chocolate creations are very tasty, but far from the bean to bar philosophy and the focus on artisanship of my above picks.
+Their fancy stores are attractive and their chocolate creations are very tasty, but far from the bean to bar philosophy and the focus on artisanship of my other selections in this post.

-My cocoa-purity-focused investigation revealed, that sustainable and fair sourcing, acquiring top quality raw material, and mainly the dedicated passionate expression of artisanal curiosity, increasingly define the highly competitive, mature global chocolate market.
+My cocoa-purity-focused investigation revealed that sustainable and fair sourcing, acquiring top quality raw material, and dedicated, passionate expression of artisanal curiosity, increasingly define the competitive and mature global chocolate market.